 -

 Missed chances for cross-referencing (again): So from within the galaxy map there is no cross-referencing to the journal.
 Is there such a linkage going the other way around?
 Of course not!
 So when browsing through your journal the process works like this: you have to pick out and remember the name of the cluster, star system and planet from the text the journal.
-I actually recommend writing this down on paper to prevent tedious backtracking in case your short-term memory looses the race with the game’s loading times.
+I actually recommend writing this down on paper to prevent tedious backtracking in case your short-term memory loses the race with the game’s loading times.
 Then you have to exit the journal, walk up to the galaxy map, launch it and struggle with it’s interface while you are blindly trying each possible cluster to find the name you are looking for.
 Because the names of the clusters, systems or planets only pop up when you highlight them with your cursor.
 Obviously.
 And whatever you do, remember not to press the red button because you will have to do it all over again.
 If you are a game designer and this sounds like a reasonable modern RPG experience to you, I would recommend considering a different career – ESPECIALLY if you work for BioWare.

 Conversation Menu